 You will see that on further cooking the paste will thicken and become glossy.
 Keep stirring non-stop for even cooking.
 This will also prevent the paste getting burnt from the bottom.

 11. Now add ½ teaspoon red chilli powder or cayenne pepper, ¼ teaspoon garam masala powder and 1 teaspoon coriander powder.
-You could even replace red chilli powder with ¼ teaspoon white or black pepper powder.

 12. Stir to mix well.

 14. Stir well and simmer on a low heat for 10 to 12 minutes, or until the gravy thickens.
-You can always alter the consistency of gravy by adding less or more water.

 15. Add ¼ teaspoon cardamom powder and crushed 15 to 20 saffron strands.

 16. Stir and add the paneer cubes (200 grams) and 1 tablespoon heavy cream.
 Add 1 teaspoon of kewra water and stir (optional step).
 If adding butter, you can add it here.
-Mix well and switch off the heat.
+Mix well and turn off the heat.

 17. Garnish with fresh coriander leaves or mint leaves or some saffron strands and enjoy with rice or flatbread.

 - Tomatoes: I have not added tomatoes to this dish since I have used yogurt (curd).
 But you can substitute yogurt with tomato puree in the same proportions.
-If adding tomatoes, then do add 2 to 3 tablespoons cream as it balances the acidity and tanginess of the tomatoes.
+If adding tomatoes, then add 2 to 3 tablespoons cream as it balances the acidity and tanginess of the tomatoes.

 From the 1400s to the 1800s, Mughals (“moo-galls”) ruled India.
 The food that resulted from their rule was very rich, often incorporating nuts, dried fruits and warming spices.
-Some other dishes you might recognize that can be attributed to Mughlai (“moog-lie”) rule are biryani, paratha, tandoor and pulao.

-Also known as kevda, keora or kewda, kewra water is a fragrant essence similar to rose water that is extracted from the male flower of the screwpine.
 If you do not have access to kewra water, you can either omit it, substitute a drop of pandan extract, or use an equivalent amount of rose.

 While you can make the dish without alliums, please note that the flavor of the gravy will change.
 You can substitute a pinch of hing (asafoetida) to the recipe to help mimic the flavors of both the garlic and onion.